 One tub comes with more than enough tiles to spell any kindergarten spelling words.
 Love the tiles?
 You can find those right here —> Letter Tiles

-Not sure you have the budget for adding letter tiles to your spelling box?
+Not sure you want to add letter tiles to your spelling box?

 Play-Doh & Stamps

-If you have a kindergartener, chances are you already have some play-doh hanging out around your house.
+If you have a kindergartner, chances are you already have some play-doh hanging out around your house.

 However, you can definitely keep an array of colors in yours if that’s your preference!
-My daughter is pretty much a pink-aholic, so pink is her number 1 go to!
+My daughter is pretty much a pink-aholic, so pink is her number 1 go to anyway!

 Simple Stamping tips